sabre-io/sabre.io/source/dav/caldav-sharing.md

-Adding an implementation for Sharing to standard-sabredav would contradict these goals, so for this reason this is currently not implemented, although it may very well in the future; but probably not before SabreDAV 2.0.
+Adding an implementation for Sharing to standard-sabredav would contradict these goals, so for this reason this is currently not implemented, although it may very well in the future.

 The interface works however, so if you implement all this, and do it correctly sharing _will_ work.
 It's not particularly easy, and I _urge you_